VerseMetaVerse/MyEpicVerseLearningJourney/README.md

 First conclusion after almost done reading the Verse Language Reference - This is NOT a "scripting" language.
 It is a full featured maximalist big tent aim for the stars fully compiled full programming language.

+Second Conclusion: Learning stuff is difficult enough so why does Epic have to screw up my enthusiasm by make a mess out of my Creator Portal application?

 ## Below this point, entries are in chronological order
 (Previously reverse chron but that proved confusing for people)